Gymcap/TeamworxICS/README.md

 Upon first run, the script will generate an .ini file with the same root name as the script.
 The .ini file will be populated with some default values and some instructions to install dependencies.
 Replace the default values with your own, and run the script again.
+Upon a successful run, the script will create a folder called "Schedule" and place the generated .ics file within it.

 ### What you will need :
 - to Install